-Browns Prospect
+Browns Prospect Drilling

-Four holes have been completed for 490m as reported in ASX Release - 20 April 2017.
-A total of 230 samples have been submitted to ALS Laboratory results for ICP assay.
-Results are awaited.
+Four holes were completed for 490m at the Browns Prospect (Figures 2, 3 and 4), as reported in the ASX Release - 20 April 2017.
+A total of 230 samples were submitted to ALS Laboratory for ICP and Fire Assay analysis.